pydata/pydata-sphinx-theme/docs/examples/gallery.md

 ## Other projects using this theme

-Thanks to all the projects that are now using `pydata-sphinx-theme` for their documentation, here is a non exhaustive list of our users.
+Here are some other projects using `pydata-sphinx-theme` for their documentation.
+Thanks for your support!

 ```{gallery-grid}
 :grid-columns: "1 2 3 4"